yangyuan173/Github_learn/readme.md

 ---------------------------------------

 This is a document to introduce some important git commands.
-Text within < > should be replaced for your own needs.
+Text within < > should be replaced for your own good.

 ---------------------------------------
 - Download and install [Github Desktop](https://desktop.github.com/).